Bae Kim & Lee

-Clients have included Daewoo, Dongkuk Steel, Hyundai Heavy Industries, Doosan Heavy Industries & Construction, Lotte Engineering, Korea Exchange Bank, satellite operator KTsat, LG Display, Olympus, Samsung, Stryker Sales, SK Engineering & Construction, Daehan, Woori Bank, Hanwha, POSCO Group, Hyundai Home Shopping, Hyundai Engineering and Steel Industries, Pyunghwa Holdings, Korea Electric Power Corporation and Korea Hydro & Nuclear Power.
+Clients have included Daewoo, Dongkuk Steel, Hyundai Heavy Industries, Doosan Enerbility, Lotte Engineering, Korea Exchange Bank, satellite operator KT SAT, LG Display, Olympus, Samsung, Stryker, SK Engineering & Construction, Daehan, Woori Bank, Hanwha, POSCO Group, Hyundai Home Shopping, Hyundai Engineering & Steel Industries, Pyung Hwa Holdings, Korea Electric Power Corporation, Unitas Capital, Hana Financial Group and Korea Hydro & Nuclear Power.

 Perhaps the biggest compliment that can be paid to the firm is that the South Korean government has relied on it in multiple high-stakes disputes.

 In 2019, the firm helped Korean banking group Hana defeat an ICC claim reportedly worth US$1.4 billion.
 It also successfully defended state-owned entity Korea Electric Power Corporation in an LCIA dispute with a Hyundai-Samsung joint venture over the construction of a UAE nuclear power plant.

 Along with Debevoise & Plimpton, the firm picked up a GAR Award in 2010 for its work on behalf of Hyundai Heavy Industries in an ICC dispute worth US$2.3 billion.
 It helped the client to enforce a punitive call option in a joint venture agreement, allowing it to obtain full ownership of an oil refinery at a sizeable discount.